picotech/picosdk-python-wrappers/README.md

 Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum17.html) to post questions.

-## Contributing

-Contributions are welcome.
-Please refer to our [guidelines for contributing](.github/CONTRIBUTING.md) for further information.

 ## Copyright and licensing

 See [LICENSE.md](LICENSE.md) for license terms.